Return to site

 CLA Ordained Minister Dena Michele Rosko 2022

-I am grateful for the vision of CLI that offers donation-based ministry training to train for a credential anyone of the Christian faith who at the heart feels called to minister, that requires local service and endorsements for commendation, and that offers practical guidance on how to minister in the officiant, chaplaincy, coaching, and early church models of ministry.
-This program increased access so that I could integrate my life as a mom, writer, and minister instead of separating these into compartments or roles.
+I respect that C.L.I. improves access by offering donation-based ministry training for lay folk of the Christian faith who at the heart feel called to minister, and that offers practical guidance on how to minister in the officiant, chaplaincy, coaching, and early church models that did not careerify ministry.
+This program increased access so that I can integrate not separate life as a mom, writer, and minister.

 broken image

-We influence others as we care for them.
+We influence one another as we care.

-Minister, as it turns out, functions as a doing verb to serve from a being identity from who we are in Christ.
+Minister, as it turns out, functions best as a doing verb to serve from a being identity from who we are in Christ.

 Min.
 Dr. Dena